madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 {% endhighlight %}

-To keep the type signature identical to the other Fibonacci we uses the `ẁhere` construction.
+To keep the type signature identical to the other Fibonacci we uses the `ẁhere` construction to wrap the actual function.

-Lastly we need to make a command line program that takes the number, _n_, we wanna calculate _fib(n)_ for.
+Lastly we need to make a command line program that takes the number (i.e. _n_) that we want to calculate $$ fib(n) $$ for.
 As Haskell is pure and lazy, we can't simply in line system calls like we do in c.
 In Haskell a monadic style is chosen.